Getting started

 If you've reached this far, you should now have a basic understanding

-is and how to use it.
+of what tapestry is and how to use it.
 Next, it'd be a good idea to

 learn about integrating tapestry with the CD/CI workflows